-The Privacy and Personal Information Protection Act 1998 and the Health Records and Information Privacy Act 2002 set out the principles for the collection, storage and usage of personal and health information.
-State Super summarises these obligations in State Super's Privacy Statement.
+The Privacy and Personal Information Protection Act 1998 outlines how NSW public sector agencies are required to manage personal information.
+The Health Records and Information Privacy Act 2002 outlines how these agencies are required to manage health information...
+State Super summarises these obligations in its Privacy Statement.